 - Not suitable for pro-level players

 Head radical is simply too good for an intermediate level.
 It has all the vital features of providing enough control and more power with a perfect design and solid construction.
 To be honest, radical, for all its heavy reliability and durability, won’t ditch in any condition.

 10. Esper Extra Spin Pickleball Paddle – Best for Backspin

 The USAPA approval makes the Esper highlighted for many budget-minded experts in the court to get a go with.

-The paddle showcases a thick polymer core with a thin glue film, adding more stickiness to the paddles, allowing spin shots at its best due to the Increased friction.
+The paddle showcases a thick polymer core with a thin glue film, adding more stickiness to the paddles, and allowing spin shots at their best due to the Increased friction.
 While the increased diameter favors slicing up the ball like a classic tennis topspin.

-On the top is the graphite textured surface that balances the spin and power with an added control, so don’t have to worry about the mis-hits.
+On the top is the graphite textured surface that balances the spin and power with an added control, so never had to worry about the mis-hits.

-Perforated grips absorb sweat and oil on your hand if you play for a longer period without any slippery effect.
-Also, the handles are not edgy, hence it does not give strain to your wrist, arm, and shoulder.
+We love the Perforated grips as they absorb sweat and oil on our hands when we play for a longer period with no slippery effect, just as they advertised it.
+Also, the handles aren’t edgy, hence it does not give strain on our wrist, arm, and shoulder.

-In the shape and dimensions department, the paddles passed with an “A” for their slightly elongated surface and a standard widened body.
+In the shape and dimensions department, We’d passed these paddles with an “A” for their slightly elongated surface and a standard widened body.
 The shape makes the paddle quicker and reactive to play and hits the shots back to back–with unpredictability and speed at its max.